 Food tables or Meal Plates based on ingredients that are common to the average American may not always be as effective when communicating to immigrant families familiar with different cuisines and nutritional makeup.
 Nutritional information for diabetes patients is inherently culturally biased.
 And that’s a challenge to Healthcare Organizations who want to translate their healthcare communications to an increasingly cultural diverse member population.
+We specialize in healthcare translations and this is one example of localization of images and text.

 It has been well researched that people with different ethnic backgrounds have different risk factors for becoming diabetic.
 Immigration populations differ from Americans when it comes to the prevalence of overweight and diabetes, or the correlation between the two risk factors.
 The study “Overweight and Diabetes Prevalence Among US Immigrants”, published by the American Journal of Public Health in 2010, suggests that with a growing immigration population, more research needs to be done to emphasize the heterogeneity of these population’s risk factors and focus more on specific prevention research for these groups.